 A dozen or more sirens are expected to be installed.
 They’ll be capable of broadcasting spoken evacuation messages targeted at individual neighborhoods.

 A new evacuation software system called Zonehaven is scheduled to go live on June 15.

-The city of Berkeley put up signs last week saying the unauthorized mountain bike course would be removed, but the demolition has since been postponed at the request of Councilmember Susan Wengraf.
+The city said the unauthorized course would be removed, but demolition has been postponed at Councilmember Susan Wengraf’s request.